 I had never thought of it from that standpoint before.
 I’ve been witness to cheating before but those men certainly weren’t about to confess.
 One of two things always happened; they loved their partner, were riddled with guilt, and never cheated again OR they were found out and forced to confess.
-None of them ever went to their wife or girlfriend and said, “Baby, I cheated on you and I’m so sorry!”
-In the first instance they feared confessing would ruin the life they’d made and couldn’t risk it and in the later they didn’t want t lose the great set up they’d created.
+None of them ever went to their wife or girlfriend and said, “Baby, I slept with someone else and I’m so sorry!”
+In the first instance they feared confessing would ruin the life they’d made and couldn’t risk it and in the latter they didn’t want to lose the great set up they had created.

 As for me I had one minor “cheating” event.
-I’d been with my boyfriend about 2 years when I spent the weekend with another man.
-There was no sex but there was plenty making out.
+I’d been with my boyfriend about two years when I spent the weekend with another man.
+There was no sex—but there was plenty making out.
 Honestly there was no point in not having sex but I thought it was less “cheaty” if I didn’t.
-Anyway, even though I broke up with him shortly thereafter (for totally unrelated reasons) I never wondered if I should confess to cheating.
-In fact, I’d often felt bad about how I didn’t feel bad for cheating.
+Anyway, even though I broke up with him shortly thereafter (for totally unrelated reasons) I never wondered if I should confess to him.
+In fact, I’d often felt bad about how I didn’t feel bad for doing it.

-Benjamin contests that confessing just to free himself of guilt and the burden of knowledge was selfish.
+Benjamin contests that disclosing his affair just to free himself of guilt and the burden of knowledge was selfish.
 I have to wonder if that isn’t true.
-Now I’m left to ponder if I could confess to cheating; would my conscious force me to?
-What if my partner cheated, would I really want to know or is ignorance bliss?
-Everything in me says ‘of course I’d want to know’ and that I’d hate to lead a ‘fake’ life of bliss.
+Now I’m left to ponder if I could disclose my own cheating; would my conscious force me to?
+What if my partner strayed, would I really want to know or is ignorance bliss?
+Everything in me says “of course I’d want to know” and that I’d hate to lead a “fake” life of bliss.
 It’s not fake if I believe it though.

-I would NEVER want to be that woman paired with a man who habitually cheated and everyone knew but me.
+I would never want to be that woman paired with a man who habitually cheated and everyone knew but me.
 I’ve seen those women and I couldn’t handle the chirping that goes on.
-You know the talk; “Poor Sally, she has no idea that Bob runs around on her; so naïve”.
+You know the talk: “Poor Sally, she has no idea that Bob runs around on her … so naïve.”
 I would loathe being that pitied woman.
-If the cheating was a one time thing though, never to be repeated, I’d just as soon not shatter my illusion.
+If the infidelity was a one time thing though, never to be repeated, I’d just as soon not have my illusions shattered.

 Knowing wouldn’t make it hurt less.
 Knowing wouldn’t heal or help.
-When you confess to cheating it doesn’t make you any less guilty.
-Confession just hurts your partner and you continue to live with your mistake regardless.
-You take a happy relationship and you tarnish it.
-You burden your partner, force them to chose, and make them the bad guy if they can’t move past it.
+When you air an affair it doesn’t make you any less guilty.
+Confession hurts your partner and you continue to live with your mistake regardless.
+You take a happy relationship and tarnish it.
+You burden your partner, force them to choose, and make them the bad guy if they can’t move past it.
 Sounds pretty selfish to me.

 Shades of Grey

 Maybe it’s not even cheating.
-Find out in our poll in our special print edition.
+Find out in our poll in our New Years print edition.